 The take home message and mental tick list once you finish a training session or race is the 3 R’s of recovery.

-• Incorporating a carbohydrate-electrolyte drink will provide the body with key elements that have been depleted.
+- Incorporating a carbohydrate-electrolyte drink will provide your body with key elements that have been depleted during the race.
 A drink that is flavoured and contains electrolytes will improve palatability and increase the drive to drink, which will help you take on a suitable amount of fluid to return to a hydrated state.

 post-race Smoothies, flavored milk and protein shakes

-To kick start the recovery process after crossing the finish line aim to consume foods that contain carbohydrates and protein.
-It’s unlikely that you’ll want a full meal at this point, so things like smoothies, flavored milk and protein shakes provide a brilliant source of the three key areas above, as well as being easily digested which is an important consideration when taking on something so close to finishing a race.
+It’s unlikely that you’ll want a full meal after a race, so things like smoothies, flavored milk and protein shakes provide a brilliant source of the three key areas above, as well as being easily digested which is an important consideration when taking on something so close to finishing a race.